Clinical Assessment of the Performance of a Fractional CO2 Laser System (Fraxel Repair Laser) intended for treatment of perioral rhytides/wrinkles

 This pre-clinical stage will enable us to narrow the range of settings on the Fraxel laser device that will be applied during the clinical portion of our study.

-Abdominoplasty: Five (5) healthy adults (male and female), 21 to 80 years of age, who are scheduled to undergo abdominoplasty (where abdominal skin will be excised) will be recruited from the investigators and #146; patient populations.
-Informed Consent will be obtained from each subject during a pre-operative visit.
+abdominoplasty: Five (5) healthy adults (male and female), 21 to 80 years of age, who are scheduled to undergo abdominoplasty (where abdominal skin will be excised) will be recruited from the investigators' patient populations. informed Consent will be obtained from each subject during a pre-operative visit.

-Facial Reconstruction: Five (5) healthy adults (male and female), 21 to 80 years of age, who are scheduled to undergo facial tissue excision (secondary to flap reconstruction of the face) will be recruited from the the investigators and #146; patient populations.
-Informed Consent will be obtained from each subject during a pre-operative visit.
+Facial Reconstruction: Five (5) healthy adults (male and female), 21 to 80 years of age, who are scheduled to undergo facial tissue excision (secondary to flap reconstruction of the face) will be recruited from the the investigators' patient populations. informed Consent will be obtained from each subject during a pre-operative visit.

-Objective 2: To evaluate the clinical response associated with variable energy and density settings of fraxel laser treatment in the upper lip.
-Overall assessment of clinical outcome and safety will be based clinic visits and evaluation of pre- and post- procedural photos.
-The subject and amp;apos;s assessment of satisfaction will be characterized using a non-parametric assessment scale at each follow-up period.
+objective 2: To evaluate the clinical response associated with variable energy and density settings of fraxel laser treatment in the upper lip. overall assessment of clinical outcome and safety will be based clinic visits and evaluation of pre- and post- procedural images.
+The subject's assessment of satisfaction will be characterized using a non-parametric assessment scale at each follow-up period.

-From these studies the relationships among the energy densities can be correlated with treatment depths and clinical and #147;down time and #148; of subjects.
-With the ablative (removal of the epidermis) treatment, the ablative energy will be correlated to cellular changes in skin cells and collagen changes and ablative depth.
-In addition, pain will be assessed as well as subject satisfaction to the indicated clinical outcome.
+From these studies the relationships among the energy densities can be correlated with treatment depths and clinical 'down time' of subjects.
+With the ablative (removal of the epidermis) treatment, the ablative energy will be correlated to cellular changes in skin cells and collagen changes and ablative depth. in addition, subject satisfaction to the indicated clinical outcome will be assessed.